 Directional words

-The -ward suffix may be placed at the end of any noun.
-There’s no need for a hyphen.
-Spell-checkers may catch words like cityward, mountainward, oceanward, or workward, but that shouldn’t stop you from using them.
+The -ward suffix may be placed at the end of any noun without requiring a hyphen.
+Spell check may catch words like cityward, mountainward, oceanward, or workward, but that shouldn’t stop us from using them.

-3. Capitalization of north, south, west, and east: When used as nouns denoting specific regions, these words should be capitalized—for example:
+When used as nouns denoting specific regions, these words are capitalized—for example:

 Abbas, who is traveling in the Far East and is due back in the West Bank on Monday, has not commented.

-Their adjective forms, unless parts of proper names (e.g. West Virginia, South Australia, West Bank) should not be capitalized:
+As adjectives, unless they’re parts of proper names (e.g. West Virginia, South Australia, West Bank), the words are not capitalized—for example:

 The birds are usually found in Iceland, Greenland, western Russia and Canada.